aaronriekenberg/rust-parallel/README.md

 ### Specifying command and intial arguments on command line:

+Here `md5 -s` will be prepended to each input line to form a command like `md5 -s aal`

 ```
 $ head -100 /usr/share/dict/words | rust-parallel md5 -s
 MD5 ("aal") = ff45e881572ca2c987460932660d320c